 Training for Community Members: Overdose Response Program

-The St. Mary’s County Health Department will offer the Overdose Response Program for free to any interested community members, directly following the presentations and Q&A. The Overdose Response Program trains participants how to recognize and assist someone experiencing an opioid overdose when emergency medical services are not immediately available.
+The St. Mary’s County Health Department offered the Overdose Response Program for free to any interested attendees, directly following the presentations and Q&A session.
+The Overdose Response Program trains participants how to recognize and assist someone experiencing an opioid overdose when emergency medical services are not immediately available.

 Frequently Asked Questions